Women in international law: Syria: Women's involvement in the peace talks

-Women have predominantly been actors at the local level, and not in the formal peace negotiations, addressing the consequences of civil war by assisting internally displaced peoples and survivors of sexual violence, engaging in ‘cross-community dialogue’ and working in factories at their own personal risk.
-Women have led non-violent protests to release detainees, continue to work in field hospitals and schools, distribute aid and supplies, and "document human rights violations."
+Women have predominantly been actors at the local level and not in formal peace negotiations, addressing the consequences of civil war by assisting internally displaced peoples and survivors of sexual violence, engaging in ‘cross-community dialogue’ and working in factories at their own personal risk.
+Women have led non-violent protests to release detainees, worked in field hospitals and schools, distributed aid and supplies, and "documented human rights violations."

-On 6 January 2014, the Syrian Women's Charter was created in Damascus, advocating an end to violence and for Syrian unity to create a Syria that will more greatly recognise and uphold the basic human rights of its nation.
-They have made active proposals for civil society participation and have worked together despite political affiliations and personal differences.
-Additionally, the Syrian Women's Political Movement has been created and aims towards a 30% quota to ensure women's participation in conflict resolution processes.
-The "It Takes a Woman" campaign was launched by UN Women in 2017 to raise awareness of Syrian women activists involved in both formal and informal peace processes, highlighting public debate over women's right to participate in the ongoing peace processes.
+On 6 January 2014, the Syrian Women's Charter was created in Damascus, advocating an end to violence and for Syrian unity to create a Syria that will better recognise and uphold the basic human rights of its nation.
+Syrian women have made active proposals for civil society participation and have worked together despite personal and political differences.
+Additionally, the Syrian Women's Political Movement was created and is aiming for a 30% quota of women participating in conflict resolution processes.
+The "It Takes a Woman" campaign was launched by UN Women in 2017 to raise awareness of Syrian women activists involved in both formal and informal peace processes, highlighting public debate over women's rights to participate in the ongoing peace processes.